 As discussed in this report, the PRC and DPRK militaries had high-level contact just before the missile tests of August 1998 and July 2006.
 Moreover, this relationship has raised questions about China's effectiveness in using leverage with the power-holders in Pyongyang.
-When asked on October 14, 2009, whether the United States and China discussed contingencies in North Korea, Assistant Secretary of State Kurt Campbell acknowledged talks about "every" aspect.
-However, in February 2010, a professor at Peking University and a close observer of PRC policies warned that Beijing would not accept an implosion in Pyongyang or watch passively if other countries gain political and military control in North Korea.
-The professor later wrote in March 2012 that while Beijing seeks denuclearization, some PRC leaders actually hold the United States, rather than the DPRK, more responsible for tensions on the Korean peninsula.50
+When asked on October 14, 2009, whether the United States and China discussed contingencies in North Korea, Assistant Secretary of State Kurt Campbell acknowledged talks about "every" aspect.52 However, in February 2010, a professor at Peking University and a close observer of PRC policies warned that Beijing would not accept an implosion in Pyongyang or watch passively if other countries gain political and military control in North Korea.
+The professor later wrote in March 2012 that while Beijing seeks denuclearization, some PRC leaders actually hold the United States, rather than the DPRK, more responsible for tensions on the Korean peninsula.53

 Indeed, China seemed to have shifted from pressuring North Korea with the military relationship to propping up the DPRK regime's security and survival.
-In August 2003, Wen Wei Po (a PRCowned newspaper in Hong Kong) printed an article questioning whether the PRC-North Korean alliance under the 1961 Treaty of Friendship, Cooperation, and Mutual Assistance continued to serve China's interest.
+In August 2003, Wen Wei Po (a PRC-owned newspaper in Hong Kong) printed an article questioning whether the PRC-North Korean alliance under the 1961 Treaty of Friendship, Cooperation, and Mutual Assistance continued to serve China's interest.
 China took steps that appeared to pressure North Korea, including using the PLA.
 In September 2003, China replaced paramilitary People's Armed Police (PAP) troops with PLA soldiers along its border with North Korea, as confirmed by the PRC Foreign Ministry and the official People's Daily (September 16, 2003), apparently to warn North Korea against provocations.
-Reports appeared in 2006 to confirm the PLA's construction of fences along the border, although that construction reportedly had started in 2003.
-The Defense Department reported to Congress in 2004 with a skeptical critique that China "avoided taking real steps to pressure North Korea."
-Nonetheless, the report confirmed that "as a potential hedge against uncertainty, the PLA assumed responsibility for border security along the northeast frontier in fall
+Reports appeared in 2006 to confirm the PLA's construction of fences along the

-49 Telegraph, May 12; Reuters, May 14; New York Times, May 14; Kyodo, May 17; Reuters, May 18, 2011; Wall Street Journal, June 14, 2011; Reuters and Korea Times, November 14, 2012; PRC Foreign Ministry, November 14, 2012; State Department's statement, November 15, 2012; Asahi Japan Watch, November 24, 2012; Wall Street Journal, November 28, 2012; Free Beacon, December 13, 2012, and January 29, 2013; AFP, March 18, 2013.
+51 Telegraph, May 12; Reuters, May 14; New York Times, May 14; Kyodo, May 17; Reuters, May 18, 2011; Wall Street Journal, June 14, 2011; Reuters and Korea Times, November 14, 2012; PRC Foreign Ministry, November 14, 2012; State Department, November 15; Asahi Japan Watch, November 24, 2012; Wall Street Journal, November 28, 2012; Free Beacon, December 13, 2012, and January 29, 2013; AFP, March 18, 2013; Sankei Shimbun, August 13, 2014.